azatmurtazin/probatio-php/README.md

 composer require --dev azatmurtazin/probatio-php
 ```

-Or add dependency manually to the `composer.json`,
+Or add it manually to `composer.json`:
-see the latest release on the [Packagist.org](https://packagist.org/packages/azatmurtazin/probatio-php)

 ```json
 {